amenning/ReactJs_CodeSchool/README.md

 # Enter the repo directory
 cd ReactJS_CodeSchool

-# Start your local XAMPP or LAMP Apache server and run
-# the following from the repo base directory
+# Run the following from the repo base directory
 php -S localhost:8000

 # You can now load any of html files from each Level like